Updated 6 Nov 2020

 Causality is fundamental to the laws of thermodynamics, which explain the "arrow" of time's forward progression in terms of cause-and-effect on dynamic systems.
-But strangely, there is no such fundamental arrow of time in either Relativity or quantum mechanics.
+But strangely, there is no such absolute arrow of time in either Relativity or quantum mechanics.

 In Relativity the flow of time is relative to the observer and will point in different directions or flow at different speeds within spacetime according to how the observer is moving or how their local spacetime is bent by gravity.
 One consequence is that the idea of simultaneity, of different events in different places happening at the same time, is similarly relative.
 One observer might see one event happening before the other, another at the same time, a third the other happening after the other.
 However, because any influence from one event to the other can not travel faster than the speed of light, this limited violation of simultaneity does not violate causality: a cause will never happen after its effect, no matter how you observe it.

 In quantum mechanics all observers are alike and simultaneity is upheld.
 But the flow of time is not; time is symmetrical, with no preference for which way is forwards and which backwards.
 If you draw a diagram of a sequence of quantum interactions, you can run time forwards or backwards as the experiment demands and it all works fine.
 Well, almost.
 Sometimes you may need to swap a particle for its antiparticle or similar when you reverse time (something called CPT conservation), but that is not relevant here because the shape of the diagram does not change and the particle appears to have the same properties when observed.